 President and CEO

 BIAMI: Who We Are and What We Do

 The Brain Injury Association of Michigan, BIAMI, a 501(c)(3) GuideStar Gold organization, is one of the longest established (1980), largest (nearly 800 members), and most productive of the Brain Injury Association of America’s state affiliates.
-Our mission is to improve the lives of those affected by brain injury and reduce the incidence and impact of brain injury through education, advocacy, support, treatment services, and research.
+Our mission is to improve the lives of those affected by brain injury and reduce the incidence and impact of brain injury through advocacy, awareness, education, prevention, research, and support.

 - Serve as a link between brain injury survivors, families, and caregivers and the nation’s most extensive network of specialized medical, psychological, rehabilitation facility, therapeutic, case management, legal, and ancillary services

 - Support 20 chapters and support groups statewide